12 of the Best Road Trips in New Zealand

 And we don’t think there’s a better way of taking it all in than by campervan.
 This isn’t the sort of place where you have to rough it just to get off the beaten track or the sort of place where you have to hire a 4x4 to go off road.
 New Zealand is one of the most well-connected places on the planet, and the road network is impressively convenient.
 And defying all laws of nature, public transport even runs on time here.
 So this isn’t the sort of place that will ever leave you feeling lost, scared or stranded.
 It’s going to be a pretty easy ride if you’re planning a driving holiday here, which means that you can focus all your energy on having a great time.

 1. Auckland and Bay of Islands Loop

 The Loop of the Bay Islands is a great trip for anyone who doesn’t have much time but still wants to see the best highlights that New Zealand has to offer.
-Bringing you the sheer beauty of the Northern coastline, the hip city vibes of Auckland plus some delicious wine tasting on Waiheke Island (4-hour ferry from Auckland), this is the perfect family or couple’s road trip encompassing city, beach and even some dolphin spotting along the way!
+Bringing you the sheer beauty of the Northern coastline, the hip city vibes of Auckland plus some delicious wine tasting on Waiheke Island (short ferry ride from Auckland), this is the perfect family or couple’s road trip encompassing city, beach and even some dolphin spotting along the way!

 This trip is suitable for any time of year even in their peak of winter (July and August) when the South Island is covered in snow, North Island is still lovely and balmy.
 And the short distance drives means that you can really explore each destination.